 "You know something has to change.
 The question is whether you're ready to find out what that takes."

-Structured couples coaching using the ERCEM model — creating the safety she needs to stay, and building the empathy he needs to deserve it.
-Paced to where each couple actually is, not a fixed timeline.
+Structured couples coaching grounded in the ERCEM method and informed by APSATS trauma-informed training — building the safety she needs to stay, and the empathy he needs to offer.
+Guided Full Disclosure available where appropriate, using the Kintsugi Restoring Truth model.

 His understanding of recovery goes deeper than the classroom.
 Steven has navigated his own journey through sexual addiction — including intensive residential treatment, years of 12-Step work, and the hard experience of relapse and genuine rebuilding.
 That path ultimately led him here: to working with men who are ready to do the real work, and with couples trying to find their footing after betrayal trauma.